developingAlex/instarails/README.md

     `@photo.user = current_user`

-1. Now because we scaffolded to create the photo resource and used `image_data` as the name of one of its attributes (because the shrine readme demanded the table in the database have the `_data` appended to the name of the attribute) we have to fix where the scaffold used that name in the controller and the views and revert it back to `image`:
+1. Now because we scaffolded to create the photo resource and used `image_data` as the name of one of its attributes (because the shrine readme demanded the table in the database have the `_data` appended to the name of the attribute) we have to fix where the scaffold used that name in the controller and the views and revert it back to `image` because while shrine expects the database column to have the `_data` appended to the name of the models attribute it doesn't want that to be part of the name of the attribute used elsewhere throughout the program:

     1. Go to the `app/views/photos/_form.html.erb` file and you could just find all `image_data` and replace with `image`.
     1. Go to the `app/controllers/photos_controller.rb` file and scroll to the bottom where the params whitelist line is and edit that to remove the `_data` from `image_data`.